Higher Doctorates that may be conferred by the University are listed in Appendix 1.

 (e) The Board of Studies sponsoring the application must recommend the appointment of not less than three Assessors of whom a majority must not be members of the academic or research staff of the University.
 Each recommendation must be accompanied by a supporting statement explaining the suitability of the person recommended and confirming that the recommendation has been formally approved by the Board of Studies or Graduate School Board concerned.

-The Assessors are appointed by the Senate.
+The Assessors are appointed by the Standing Committee on Assessment acting on behalf of Senate.

 The Assessors prepare independent reports which are submitted together with their recommendations to the Board of Studies.
 The Board of Studies recommends to the Senate whether or not the degree should be awarded.

 (f) If the application is successful, one copy of the work or works accepted for the award of the Higher Doctorate must be lodged with Registry Services for forwarding to the University Library; the second copy is kept in the appropriate Department, Institute or Centre; and the third copy is retained by the candidate.

 (g) A candidate for a Higher Doctorate must pay the prescribed examination fee on submission of the application to the Registrar and Secretary.